anhvir/trial/README.md

 sequential, and one for binary search.
 I also come up with an interesting
 idea: building `bin_search.c` for implementing binary search, and use the same function name `search` for both sequential and binary search.
-It is possible because I will not compile both `seq_search.c` and `bin_search` into a single executable file.
-Yes, I went to the lecture slide again, stole Nir's code, changed a bit, and have my [`bin_search.c`](./bin_search.c).
-Note that I don't need another `.h` file because `bin_search.c` has the same interface as `seq_search.c`.
+It is possible (to use the same name for 2 different functions) because I will not compile both `seq_search.c` and `bin_search.c` into a single executable file.

+For binary search, I went to the lecture slide again, stole Nir's code (but I should acknowledge, right?), changed a bit, and have my [`bin_search.c`](./bin_search.c).
+Note that I don't need another `.h` file because  functions in `bin_search.c` have the same interface as of thoese in `seq_search.c`.

 Now my `Makefile` would look like:
 ```make